 Patient serum is applied to a composite slide containing HEK293 cells: 1) Transfected with AQP4 (M1 isoform), 2) Nontransfected.
 After incubation and washing, fluorescein-conjugated goat IgG reactive with human IgG is applied to detect bound patient IgG.(Lennon VA, Kryzer TJ, Pittock SJ, et al: IgG marker of optic-spinal multiple sclerosis binds to the aquaporin-4 water channel.
 J Exp Med 2005;202:473-477)

 PDF Report Indicates whether the report includes an additional document with charts, images or other enriched information

 Day(s) and Time(s) Test Performed Outlines the days and times the test is performed.
 This field reflects the day and time the sample must be in the testing laboratory to begin the testing process and includes any specimen preparation and processing time required before the test is performed.
 Some tests are listed as continuously performed, which means assays are performed several times during the day.

-N-type calcium channel antibody: Monday, Wednesday, Friday; 2 p.m.
+N-type calcium channel antibody: Monday through Friday; 6 a.m.

-Ganglionic acetylcholine receptor (alpha3) autoantibody: Tuesday, Thursday, Sunday; 2 p.m.
+Ganglionic acetylcholine receptor (alpha3) autoantibody: Monday through Thursday, Sunday; 10 p.m.

-Neuronal (VGKC) autoantibody: Tuesday, Thursday, Sunday; 2 p.m.
+Neuronal (VGKC) autoantibody: Monday through Thursday, Sunday; 10 p.m.

-Paraneoplastic autoantibody Western blot: Monday, Wednesday, Friday; 8 a.m.
+Paraneoplastic autoantibody Western blot: Monday through Friday; 8 a.m.